docxology/flash-clifford/README.md

 </div>

 `flash-clifford` provides optimized Triton implementations of weighted geometric product and fully connected geometric product for 2D and 3D Euclidean spaces.
 The implementation fuses GELU activation, fully-connected/weighted geometric products, and grade-wise RMSNorm into few kernel operations, achieving significant speedups and memory savings over baseline PyTorch implementations that employs matrix multiplication.
-The spedup is achieved by manually encoding geometric product rules in forward and backward passes, which otherwise is done via multiplication with a sparse matrix (85-99% sparse depending on the dimensionality).
+The speedup is achieved by manually encoding geometric product rules in forward and backward passes, which otherwise is done via multiplication with a sparse matrix (85-99% sparse depending on the dimensionality).

 ## Performance